 There is not a simple answer to the question of who gets the house in a divorce.
 It is, however, a question that comes up over and over as I work with divorcing couples.
 The family home is one of those assets of marriage that has memories – both good and bad – and it is a topic fraught with tension when a couple divorces.
-Here are some key factors to consider when determining who (if anyone) should keep the house.
+Here are some key factors to consider when determining who gets the house in a divorce.

 This question is not as straight forward as it may seem.
 Is it strictly emotional?
 Do you want to keep it because your soon-to-be-ex wants it and you want it out of spite?
 Do you want to keep it so the children will have that one constant in their lives amid the divorce?
 There are lots of potential reasons for wanting to keep the house, and you may have more than one.
 Identifying your "why" can help you to evaluate other options that may serve the same need.